Darkness and Light (film): Reception

-Variety film critic, David Stratton, described Chang Tso-chi's second feature length film, Darkness and Light, as "combin[ing] realism with mysticism to baffling effect.
-A genuine oddity, pie has distinctive qualities and is a possible traveler on the summer fest circuit.”
-He also noted that the film’s “fantastic finale is on a completely different level from the downbeat realism of the rest of the film and its generally naturalistic thesping.
-It certainly makes for an unusual resolution to an otherwise standard study of working class types and gangster substrata.”
+Variety film critic, David Stratton, described Darkness and Light as "combin[ing] realism with mysticism to baffling effect.
+A genuine oddity, pic has distinctive qualities and is a possible traveler on the summer fest circuit."
+He also noted that the film’s "fantastic finale is on a completely different level from the downbeat realism of the rest of the film and its generally naturalistic thesping.
+It certainly makes for an unusual resolution to an otherwise standard study of working class types and gangster substrata."

-Taiwan Review film critic, Kelly Her, praised, "Movie director Chang Tso-chi, one of the few survivors of a film industry battered by international competition, is winning kudos from critics for his tales of the triumph of the little man struggling against long odds."
+Taiwan Review film critic, Kelly Her, praised, "Movie director Chang Tso-chi, one of the few survivors of a film industry battered by international competition, [who] is winning kudos from critics for his tales of the triumph of the little man struggling against long odds."

-Music/Soundtrack
+In 2010, Darkness and Light was ranked 43rd on a list of the Top 100 Chinese-Language Films by the Golden Horse Film Festival and Awards Committee.

+Soundtrack

-Taiwanese singer and songwriter, Summer Lei (雷光夏), wrote and sang the theme song, “Forgiveness,” for Chang Tso-chi's Darkness and Light.
-In 2006, during the pre-production of Summer Lei's own music album, Summer Lei phoned Chang Tso-chi to inquire about the possibility to use the title of Chang’s film, Darkness and Light, for her new album.
-To Lei's surprise, Chang agreed without any hesitation.
-Chang even told Summer that she could use any of his film titles for her albums.
+Taiwanese singer and songwriter, Summer Lei (雷光夏), wrote and sang the film's theme song, "Forgiveness".
+In 2006, Summer Lei phoned Tso-chi to inquire about the possibility of using the title of Darkness and Light for her new album.
+To Lei's surprise, Tso-chi agreed without any hesitation.
+He even told Summer that she could use any of his film titles for her albums.

 Anecdotes

-Chang Tso-chi, fidgeting under the glare of television cameras and looking slightly uneasy at the press conference at the 59th Venice Film Festival in September 2002, commented, "Writing a script is delightful, and so is shooting a film," he said during a press conference.
-"But wearing a suit and tie is miserable."
+Tso-chi attended the 59th Venice Film Festival in September 2002 for the premiere of his follow-up film, The Best of Times.
+While fidgeting under the glare of television cameras and looking slightly uneasy at the press conference, he was asked about his experience debuting Darkness and Light and The Best of Times at various festivals.
+Tso-chi commented, "Writing a script is delightful, and so is shooting a film ...
+But wearing a suit and tie is miserable."